uwrov/2018-2019/IGNITION.md

 > 1. Turn key.
 ROV should now start.
 > _Note: avoid flooding the carburetor._

+_Last Updated: 2/14/19 by Peyton Lee and Camila Kang

 Basic procedure:
 1. Wire everything up and power on the robot.